so-dang-cool/z/README.md

 Some advantages of Z here:

 1. **Tacit yet explicit** - Z allows for [point-free](https://en.wikipedia.org/wiki/Tacit_programming)
     function combination.
-State your logic as a fact, rather than implemented as instructions.
-(Of course, Z can still accept lambdas)
+This means you state your logic as a fact, and don't worry as much about the exact syntax for instructions.
+(Of course, Z can accept lambdas!)
-1. **Explicit ordering** - Z lets you consistently define actions in the order they will execute.
+1. **Explicit ordering of actions** - Z lets you consistently define actions in the order they'll execute.
 1. **"Just works" inference** - Z techniques are optimized for a wider variety of functional interfaces.
 It's not necessary to define (or cast) things to a `Function<A, B>` in order just to expose `Function::compose`.